alphagov/govuk-infrastructure/README.md

 The govuk-infrastructure repo contains Terraform modules for turning up an EKS Kubernetes cluster for GOV.UK.

+Also included are reusable workflows for running the code scanning tools Rubocop, Brakeman and the CodeQL Static Application Security Tests (SAST).

 ### What's not in this repo

 Helm charts for GOV.UK applications are in [alphagov/govuk-helm-charts](https://github.com/alphagov/govuk-helm-charts).